hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 ```r
 ?results
 ```
 You will see we have the option to provide a wide array of arguments and tweak things from the defaults as needed.
-As we go through the lesson we will keep coming back to the doumentation to discuss some arguments that are good to know about.
+As we go through the lesson we will keep coming back to the help doumentation to discuss some arguments that are good to know about.

 ```r
 ## Extract results for MOV10 overexpression vs control